 The Chinese Language Program for K-12 students supports Chinese language instruction in the Southern Maine Partnership, which is a collaboration between 36 school districts and USM.
-The Confucius Institute faculty are available to teach a limited number of courses on-site at elementary, middle, or high schools.
-School leaders interested in having Confucius Institute faculty teach Chinese language courses on site at a school within their district should send their specific request (i.e., grade level or course, days of week, time of day, length of school year) to the Institute's mailbox at email@example.com.
+The Confucius Institute can help schools apply for visiting teachers from China or for a Confucius Classroom designation, or support the program with teaching and cultural materials.
+School leaders interested in receiving Confucius Institute support for Chinese language programming in their school or within their district should send their specific request to the Institute's mailbox at firstname.lastname@example.org.

 Senior Education on Chinese Language and Culture